odeshmane/cdp-azure-tools/README.md

 - Download the script from ![script](https://raw.githubusercontent.com/odeshmane/cdp-azure-tools/master/azure_msi_role_assign.sh)

+- Create a new file in Azure shell with the same name and copy the content of this script in there.

-- Replace the values in the script with the values with the values you noted in the previous steps.
+- Replace the values in the script.

-SubscriptionID - You noted this value in step# rg-name (Resource Group)- You noted this value in step# sa-name (Storage Account)- You noted this value in step# Object IDs for all Managed Identities- You noted these values in step#
+- Run the script on Azure shell ***sh azure_msi_role_assign.sh***

 ![Role Assignment](https://github.com/odeshmane/cdp-azure-tools/blob/master/screenshots/role-assignment.png?raw=true)

-- Replace these values in the shell script ***azure-msi_role_assign.sh*** ```https://github.com/odeshmane/cdp-azure-tools/blob/master/azure_msi_role_assign.sh``` and run the script on Azure shell.

 ---